sulfidate/store_management_system/README.md

 I build this project following the brilliant instructions by Josh Wenner in his new [Project X #7](https://open.substack.com/pub/thenerdnook/p/project-x-7?r=4b01bc&utm_campaign=post&utm_medium=email).

-You can find this on his great website [The Nerd Nook](https://thenerdnook.substack.com)
+You can find this on his website [The Nerd Nook](https://thenerdnook.substack.com)

 ## Project Overview